manishPh/uber-challenge/README.md

 5. DataSF: Food Trucks API for data

 # How to use
 On page load, you will see google map with truck markers displayed on locations given by the API layer.

-To give more power to users, on the left hand side, you will see list of filters to filter truck data accordingly.
+On the left hand side, you will see list of filters to filter truck data accordingly.

 This will help users to search specific type of cuisines/food items.
+Users can also select/deselect "popular items" to have more control on their searches.

+Clicking on a particular truck, will open info-window giving detail information.

+**Get Directions** : User can get directions by clicking on the address inside infowindow.
+This works beautifully on mobile if the Google Map App is installed which gives immediate navigation options.

-Users can also select/deselect "popular items" to have more control.
-Clicking on a particular truck marker, will open info-window giving all kinds of information.
-User can **get direction** by clicking on the address inside infowindow.
-When the app is launched, users will be prompted to share their location so that they have more idea about their relative distacne to all the food trucks, and the map can give them directions from their location to a specific truck.
+When the app is launched, users will be prompted to share their location for the directions purposes.

+The app is **mobile friendly** and **responsive**.

 # Architecture and Design of the app
 This app follows Backbone.js standard by creating